TheWITProject/GOT/README.md

 # How to run this application:

 ## Prerequisites:
--Install Node.js
+- Install Node.js
--Install Python3
+- Install Python3
--Install Pip
+- Install Pip

 ## To Run Frontend:
 - cd into frontend folder